 - Cold Brew: as the coffee is steeped over a long period of time in cold water, there is less bitterness and less acid.
 This results in a far smoother coffee.

 - Pour Over: A combination of less pressure, a slower process and the paper filter results in a more delicate, clean flavoured coffee that is perfectly suited to drinking black coffee.
-Many good quality coffee makers will replicated the pour over method.
+Many of the best coffee makers like these will replicated the pour over method.

 4. Try Additive Alternatives